 What do I need to pack?

-To prepare, print out Student Caffé’s Ultimate College Dorm Packing List.
-Be sure to reach out to your roommates or housemates before you arrive at school so that you don’t all end up bringing the same things.
+Before you start packing, print out Student Caffé’s Ultimate College Dorm Packing List.
+Whether you’re living on or off campus, reach out to your roommate(s) before you arrive at school so that you don’t end up bringing the same things.
 Coordinate your contributions to the room so that one of you brings the mini fridge and the other brings the microwave, for example.
+Other than the extras, your packing list will be pretty standard: clothes, bedding, toiletries, towels, and school supplies.
+Beyond the essentials, bring things that will make your room feel like home and help keep you comfortable, like photos, a lap desk, or a hair dryer.

 Is there anything I should bring that isn’t included on the packing list?

 You won’t have much space on campus, so plan to pack what you need first.
-Then, bring something special: A soccer ball or a hula hoop will serve you well when you need to unload some semester stress.
+Then, bring something special: A soccer ball or a hula hoop will serve you well when you need to unload some stress.
 Some students bring journals, photographs, or other reminders of home.
+Remember, too, that everything you don’t pack the first time around can be shipped, picked up later, or purchased nearby.

 Do I need to bring furniture?